area required to set up a school

 Standard Science Lab, Art or Drama room – min 95m2

-*Children in the early years obviously do not sit at desks in chairs and they learn in a play based environment with lots of mobility.
-Science labs and other practical spaces similarly require a lot more space for activities.
+*Children in the early years obviously do not sit at desks in chairs; they learn in a play-based environment with lots of mobility.
+Science labs and other practical spaces similarly require much more space for activities.

 How Much Area is Required to Set Up a School